shikingram/adctl/README.md

 # Usage
-`auto-composes` is a command line program to deploy  applications via docker-compose.
+`auto-compose` is a command line program to deploy  applications via docker-compose.

 It can be installed by running: